Shihab al-Din Yahya ibn Habash Suhrawardi: Suhrawardi and Illumination school

 According to Hossein Nasr since Sheykh Ishraq was not translated into Western languages in the medieval period, Europeans had little knowledge about Suhrawardi and his philosophy.
 His school is ignored even now by later scholars.
 Sheykh Ishraq tried to pose a new perspective on questions like the question of Existence.
 He not only caused peripatetic philosophers to confront new questions but also gave new life to the body of philosophy after Avicenna.

 According to John Walbridge, Suhrawardi's critique on peripatetic philosophy can be counted as an important turning point for his successors.
 Suhrawardi tried to criticize Avicennism in a new approach.
 Although Suhrawardi first was a pioneer of peripatetic philosophy, he later became a Platonist following a mystical experience.
 He is also considered as the one who revived the ancient wisdom of Persia by his philosophy of Illumination.
-His followers include other Persian philosophers such as Shahrazuri and Qutb al-Din al-Shirazi who tried to continue the way of their teacher.
+His followers include other Kurdish and Persian philosophers such as Shahrazuri and Qutb al-Din al-Shirazi who tried to continue the way of their teacher.
 Suhrawardi made a distinction between two approaches in his Illuminationism: one approach is discursive and the other is intuitive.

 Scholarly views on Suhrawardi

 There are different and contradictory views regarding the character of Suhrawardi's school.
 Some scholars such as Hossein Ziai believe that the most important aspects of his thought are his logic and critique of the peripatetic conception of definitions.
 On the other hand, scholars like Mehdi Hairi and Sayyid Jalal Addin Ashtiyyani, believe that Suhrawardi remained within the framework of peripatetic and neo-Avicennian philosophy.
-Mehdi Amin Razavi criticizes both these groups for ignoring the mystical dimension of Suhrawardi's writings.
+Mehdi Amin Razavi criticises both these groups for ignoring the mystical dimension of Suhrawardi's writings.
 In turn, scholars such as Henry Corbin and Hossein Nasr view Suhrawardi as a theosophist and focus on the mystical dimension of his work.
-Viewing in another way, Nadia Maftouni has analyzed Suhrawardi's works to figure out the elements of philosophy as a way of life.
-As she holds, the priority of practical reason to theoretical one, preferring intuitive knowledge over theoretical one, taking philosophy as a practice of attaining optional death, and proposing ways to heal mental diseases may well be considered the main elements of philosophy as a way of life in Suhrawardi's allegorical treatises.
+Viewing in another way, Nadia Maftouni has analysed Suhrawardi's works to figure out the elements of philosophy as a way of life.
+As she holds, the priority of practical reason to theoretical reason, the emphasis on intuition, taking philosophy as a practice of attaining optional death, and proposing ways to heal mental diseases may well be considered the main elements of philosophy as a way of life in Suhrawardi's allegorical treatises.